The Evolution of Self-Harm I

 The essential to self-harm is that the pain distracts, but it's not just pain now, it’s a situational distraction most people seek.
 If I create a bigger problem for myself that I absolutely HAVE to deal with, then I am accurately avoiding dealing with the problems we consider lesser or that we consider too triggering to confront.
 The most common from my research was addictions, in most cases, addiction just happens, addiction creeps on you and you are left defenceless and the victim, but among my research sampling, these for them by definition was intentional, making sure that they drink every night, making sure they smoke every morning, consciously doing something that they know will cause an addiction that they then have to deal with.
 They know the effects and yet, actively indulge.
 Addiction to absolutely anything, from a number that actively engage in meaningless sex to people that self-isolate in the name of gaming that is just borderline too much, extends to affecting performance at school, work or household responsibilities as a result of excessive video game playing.
 So essentially the forms of addiction that exist especially for people who are aware and indulge anyways, while not a necessary cry for help, are a gateway to mental instability.

 But consider this the introduction to the series; Self Harm.
 We will explore, with your help the evolution of self-harm and by fostering empathy, compassion, and providing support, we can break free from the cycle of self-destruction and gravitate towards healthier coping mechanisms and a path to recovery.
-Subscribe to read the next piece; Addictions
+Subscribe to read the next piece; the opposite of Hedonism

 Comments